Braytonio/Braytonio.github.io/_posts/2016-09-13-orderly-progress.md

 If I seriously pretend to progress as a Web designer in the coming year, I need order -- a method in my [static site generation](https://www.staticgen.com/) and [flat-file](http://www.flatphile.co/) and [Laravel](http://laraveldaily.com/review-top-5-laravel-based-cmss/) madness.

-Also, *entia non multiplicanda sunt*.
+And also, *entia non multiplicanda sunt*.

 Do not multiply sites and blogs unnecessarily.

 ### Starting With Tweaks

-This blog, for example, I did not intend to use much, but I would like to work on making a couple of changes: the typography of `<blockquote`> for example.
+This blog, for example, I did not intend to use it much if at all.
+But I would like to work on making a couple of changes: the typography of `<blockquote`> for example.

 More substantially, I want to make some tweaks to the auto-excerpt function.
 I would like to be able to select a point at which to implement a `<!--more-->`link.
+I suspect I can turn this feature off somewhere in the config file?

 It is also possible to use a background image with a white font displayed against it.
-I have seen this.
+I have seen examples this.
 How to?

 ### Cleaning the Home Directory